 Listening and Speaking (LS) Standard Core Concepts Key terms LA.4.LS.1 Ask thoughtful questions and respond orally to relevant questions with appropriate elaboration.
-Questioning skills LA.4.LS.2 Summarize major ideas and supporting evidence presented in spoken presentations. • Summarization LA.4.LS.3 Identify how language use (sayings and expressions) reflects regions and cultures.
+Attentive listeners integrate and evaluate information being conveyed in various formats (speakers, read- alouds, videos, other media, etc.) with Questioning skills LA.4.LS.2 Summarize major ideas and supporting evidence presented in spoken presentations. the intent to understand.
+They intentionally attempt to make personal connections with the speaker's experience.
+They are able to ask and answer appropriate questions when they do not understand in order to clarify or gain more information as well as describe the main idea in a presentation with supporting evidence.
+Summarization LA.4.LS.3 Identify how language use (sayings and expressions) reflects regions and cultures.
 Regional/cultural language and expressions